Photograph by Brock Stoneham

 Her passion for engineering may have started when she joined the Robotics Club as a freshman, and found herself one of only three women in a roomful of boys.
 She quickly found that the boys who were used to running things really didn't think that girls had much aptitude for robotics.
 She proved them wrong, earning titles within the club of "Researcher," "Designer" and, finally, "Captain."

-One of her eventual goals is to create an afterschool STEM program – the acronym for Science, Technology, Engineering and Mathematics -- so that students in communities like hers have the opportunity to expand their career options.
+One of her eventual goals is to create an afterschool STEM program so that students in communities like hers have the opportunity to expand their career options.
 Now she wants to take that interest in science to a college major in Electrical Engineering.
 Thema, one of her teachers wrote, "has a talent for achievement."
 She will next be demonstrating that talent at Boston University's College of Engineering.

 Each of the scholarship winners nominated a teacher or other adviser who had been of special help over the years.
 As part of the class welcoming ceremony, each teacher was presented a certificate and a small honorarium.
 The teachers then came to the lectern and said a few words about the students and reflected on their own experiences and perspectives.